Civil Commitment

 A clear and separate civil commitment of a child/adolescent exists in Utah statute and rule.
 Separate standards, paperwork and procedures are also used.
 In the commitment of a child/adolescent, the Designated Examiner may also be referred to as a Neutral & Detached Fact Finder (NDFF).
 This person should not be involved in the child’s treatment.
 26B-5-403

-Adult process
+Adult Process

 Court-ordered assisted outpatient treatment (aot) forms